 How To Effectively Manage High Blood Sugar

-While diabetes is a dangerous disease, it is often possible to manage it.
-No cures are available, but treatments help to control blood sugar levels.
+While diabetes is a dangerous disease, it is often possible to manage it and control blood sugar levels.

 The patient should start by discussing the high blood sugar level with their doctor.
-The doctor will be able to perform a few tests.
-This gives the doctor a better view of the patient’s diabetes.
+The doctor will be able to perform a few tests to give them a better view of the patient’s diabetes.

 It also helps the doctor determine what type of diabetes the patient has.
 This may be type 1 or type 2 diabetes, or gestational diabetes in some cases.
 Patients also need to be aware that insulin resistance can develop into diabetes.
 Thus, if the patient is insulin resistant, they need to take action.

-There is a medication that can help.
+There are medications that can help.
 Some drugs help to ensure there is enough insulin in the body.
 Others rather have a direct effect on blood sugar levels.
 This can help to reduce the risk of a blood sugar spike.
 Failure to manage high blood sugar levels can lead to dangerous problems, such as diabetic coma.

 A healthy diet is also critical for a person with diabetes.
-Carbohydrate counting is important, and the person should learn what an appropriate portion size is for them.
-Meals should be balanced.
-This avoids low blood sugar levels and a spike in blood glucose.
-It is also important that medication is generally taken with food.
+Carbohydrate counting is important, and you should learn what an appropriate portion size is for you.
+Meals should be balanced to avoid low blood sugar levels and a spike in blood glucose.
+It is also important that you take your medication with food.

-Exercise should also form part of the patient’s management plan.
-Exercise is a great way to manage diabetes.
-It ensures carbohydrates obtained from food is converted into energy and not stored as excess sugar.
+Exercise should also form part of your management plan.
+It ensures carbohydrates obtained from food are converted into energy and not stored as excess sugar.